berkeley-gif/caladapt-website-2021/content/events/2020-10-20-webinar-wildfire.md

 ## Wildfire Data in California’s Fifth Climate Change Assessment

-Finally, [Dr. David Saah](https://www.usfca.edu/faculty/david-saah) and [Dr. Leroy Westerling](http://ulmo.ucmerced.edu/) presented the wildfire modeling consortium and process that will support California’s Fifth Climate Change Assessment.
+Finally, <a href="https://www.usfca.edu/faculty/david-saah" target="_blank">Dr. David Saah</a> and <a href="http://ulmo.ucmerced.edu/" target="_blank">Dr. Leroy Westerling</a> presented the wildfire modeling consortium and process that will support California’s Fifth Climate Change Assessment.
 The inputs, process, and outputs of this anticipated effort are illustrated in the figure below.

 <figure class="image">
   <img src="/img/blog/pyregence-wildfire-modeling.png" style="width:90%;margin-top:2rem;margin-bottom:0.5rem;" alt="Outline of wildfire modeling process for California’s Fifth Climate Change Assessment">
   <figcaption style="font-size:90%;color: #757575;margin-bottom:2rem;">Outline of wildfire modeling process for California’s Fifth Climate Change Assessment, to be conducted by the Pyregence Consortium.
 From Dr. David Saah’s Cal-Adapt wildfire presentation on October 20, 2020.</figcaption>
 </figure>

 Wildfire modeling for the Fifth Assessment is expected to incorporate the newest science in modeling and management.
 Outputs will include projections for area burned, as well as smoke production (PM2.5).
-For more information, keep an eye on the web page and publications from the [Pyregence Consortium](https://pyregence.org/about).
+For more information, keep an eye on the web page and publications from the <a href="https://pyregence.org/about" target="_blank">Pyregence Consortium</a>.

 <figure class="image">
   <img src="/img/blog/pyregence-workgroups.png" style="width:90%;margin-top:2rem;margin-bottom:0.5rem;" alt="Pyregence consortium workgroups">
   <figcaption style="font-size:90%;color: #757575;margin-bottom:2rem;">The Pyregence Consortium collaborates across 4 workgroups.</figcaption>
 </figure>